Sacha Bali

 Sacha Bali de Alencar Szerman (born May 29, 1981) is a Brazilian actor, author, theater producer and theater director.

+Beginning his career in 2004, Bali initially worked behind the camera at Rede Globo, transitioning to acting with his debut in the play Lado B and the series Filhos do Carnaval.
+He has had roles in several series and soap operas such as Caminhos do Coração, Os Mutantes, Promessas de Amor, Vidas em Jogo, and Salve Jorge.
+Bali also contributed as a playwright and producer in theater productions like Os Pássaros and Pão com Mortadela.
+He created his first short film Vazio in 2015 and played a leading role in the series 1 Contra Todos.
+In recent years, Bali has acted in soap operas O Rico e O Lázaro and Jesus.

 Biography

 Bali was born in the city of Rio de Janeiro.
 In 2004, while attending film school, he worked as a camera operator at Rede Globo filming reports for RJTV, Globo Repórter, Jornal Nacional and Fantástico.
 When he graduated in 2005, the network offered Sacha a contract to continue working behind the scenes, but he refused, aiming to focus his career as an actor, debuting in the play Lado B, which he also directed, wrote and produced.
 His debut was in the same year, making a special appearance in the series Filhos do Carnaval, in the last episode of the first season playing the young version of the character Gebarão. in 2006 Bali made a special appearance in the series Avassaladoras, besides acting in the play Escravas do Amor.
 And his debut in soap operas was in Bicho do Mato as Carlos, a greedy student who is involved in the illegal exploitation of diamonds.
 In 2007 he starred in the plays Os Pássaros, in which he was also an author, and Pão com Mortadela, in which he was also an author and producer.

 Also In 2007, Bali stood out as an antagonist in telenovela Caminhos do Coração as mutant Metamorfo, with the ability to transform his body to the point of becoming anyone else.
 He continued his role in 2008 in Os Mutantes and in 2009 in Promessas de Amor.
 In 2010 he acted in the soap opera Poder Paralelo playing the ex-convict Artur who tries to start over after five years in prison. he also starred in the play As Próximas Horas Serão Definitivas together with actress Guta Stresser.
 In 2011, Bali acted in the soap opera Vidas em Jogo as one of the protagonists of the plot of a multimillion-dollar prize.
-In 2012 Sacha did not renew his contract with Record and went to Globo where he got a role in Salve Jorge playing Morena' ex-boyfriend, Beto, he also acted in movie Paraísos Artificiais.
+In 2012 Sacha did not renew his contract with Record and went to Globo where he got a role in Salve Jorge playing Morena' ex-boyfriend, Beto.
+He also acted in the movie Paraísos Artificiais.